saucelabs/sauce-togo/website/docs/OVERVIEW.md

 ---
 id: overview
 title: Overview
 sidebar_label: Overview
+slug: /
 ---

 ## Run tests on your infrastructure and see the results in Sauce Labs

 Start a local dynamic Selenium Grid in seconds, run your tests, and visualize your test results